-Here is an in-depth guide on the best crypto wallets for XRP…
+Here is an in-depth guide on the best XRP wallets of 2025…

 Best XRP Wallets for 2025: Our Top Picks

-1. Ledger Nano X: Overall Best Ripple Wallet in 2025
+1. Ledger Nano X: Overall Best XRP Wallet in 2025

 2. ELLIPAL Titan 2.0: Best cold storage wallet for XRP